tangentsoft/pidp8i/doc/cc8-manual.md

 The OS/8 version of CC8 is missing many language features relative to [the cross-compiler](#cross), and much more compared to modern C.

-1. The language is typeless in that everything is a 12 bit integer and any variable/array can interpreted as `int`, `char` or pointer.
+1.  <a id="typeless"></a>The language is typeless in that everything is a 12 bit integer and any variable/array can interpreted as `int`, `char` or pointer.
 All variables and arrays must be declared as `int`.
     The return type may be left off of a function's definition; it is implicitly `int` in all cases, since `void` is not supported.

     Further to this point, in the OS/8 version of CC8, it is optional to declare the types of the arguments to a function.
 For example,